Dear

 most fun thing of all though, is playing with my sweet grandchildren.

-So far I have six: three boys and three girls, all ranging
+I have seven: three boys and four girls, all ranging in ages from three to twenty.

 Once